American Civil Liberties Union v. Miller

 American Civil Liberties Union v.
-Miller was a court case in the United States District Court for the Northern District of Georgia in 1997 between the ACLU and Georgia governor Zell Miller.
+Miller, 977 F.Supp.
+1228 (1997), was a court case in the United States District Court for the Northern District of Georgia between the ACLU and Georgia governor Zell Miller.
 The case was an early precedent on the ability of individuals to use the World Wide Web anonymously.

 Background

-In 1996 the Georgia General Assembly passed legislation that sought to prevent anonymous speech via fictitious identities when using the Internet in the State of Georgia.
-Governor Zell Miller signed the legislation.
-Several advocacy groups that supported Internet privacy and anonymity sought to have the law overturned as a First Amendment violation, and enlisted legal support from the ACLU.
+In 1996 the Georgia General Assembly passed legislation that sought to prevent anonymous speech via fictitious identities when using the Internet in the state of Georgia.
+Governor Zell Miller signed the legislation into effect.
+Several advocacy groups that supported Internet privacy and anonymity sought to have the law overturned as a First Amendment violation, and enlisted legal support from the American Civil Liberties Union.